fathurhidayat3/baseJwt/README.md

 ```bash
 php artisan jwt:secret
 ```
+4. You are done here

+## Usage

+If you willing to generate model, migration, controller sure you can get it by executing available command provided by [lumen-generator](https://github.com/flipboxstudio/lumen-generator).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.